sawongam/instagram-clone/README.md

 # instagram-clone
-This is an Instagram Homepage clone made using only HTML &amp; CSS.
+This is an Instagram homepage clone made using only HTML &amp; CSS.